-All entrances, referred to as Card Reader (CR) doors, to the residence halls are locked 24hrs/day and are currently monitored by the Blackboard security system.
-Only residents of the building are granted access to the building, and must swipe their Penn State id+ Card at the card reader.
-If a student does not have their id+ Card in their possession, they may purchase a temporary id card at the Commons Desk (privileges are transferred to the temp card, and the id+ Card is suspended), or they may use the courtesy phone located outside all entrances to call their roommate to let them in.
+The identified entrance doors for residence halls, referred to as Card Reader (CR) doors, are locked 24hrs/day and are currently monitored by the Ccure security system.
+Only residents of the building are granted access to the building and must swipe their Penn State id+ Card at the card reader.
+If a student does not have their id+ Card in their possession, they may purchase a temporary id card at the Commons Desk (privileges are transferred to the temporary card and the id+ Card is suspended).